A Survey of Token Compression for Efficient Multimodal Large Language Models

 Similarity-based image-centric compression methods reduce the number of visual tokens by identifying and merging similar tokens based on their distance or similarity in an implicit space.
 This typically involves selecting representative cluster-center tokens to encapsulate visual information.

-Early works in this area include ToMe~\cite{bolya2022tome}, an acceleration method for ViTs.
+Early works in this area include ToMe~\citep{bolya2022tome}, an acceleration method for ViTs.
 ToMe introduces a token merge module between the attention and MLP blocks, calculating token similarity and merging similar tokens via bipartite soft matching.
+This process creates a new set of tokens, $\mathcal{T}$, by replacing the most similar tokens with their merged representations.

+where each $C_i$ is a set of tokens identified as highly similar by ToMe's matching algorithm.

-In the context of MLLMs, FOLDER~\cite{wang2025folder} employs a similar approach, inserting a token merge module within the last attention block of the vision encoder.
+In the context of MLLMs, FOLDER~\citep{wang2025folder} employs a similar approach, inserting a token merge module within the last attention block of the vision encoder.
 This reduces the number of tokens that were subsequently passed to the LLM decoder.
-DivPrune~\cite{alvar2025divprune} reframes the token compression problem as a Max-Min diversity problem~\cite{porumbel2011simple}, aiming to select a subset of tokens with maximal internal differences.
-AuroraCap~\cite{chai2024auroracap} adopts a strategy consistent with ToMe, performing token merging within each attention and MLP block of the vision tower.
+DivPrune~\citep{alvar2025divprune} reframes the token compression problem as a Max-Min diversity problem~\citep{porumbel2011simple}, aiming to select a subset of tokens with maximal internal differences.
+AuroraCap~\citep{chai2024auroracap} adopts a strategy consistent with ToMe, performing token merging within each attention and MLP block of the vision tower.
 This progressively reduces the number of tokens throughout the ViT model.
-While the aforementioned methods primarily leverage similarity-based clustering of tokens within the ViT, TopV~\cite{yang2025topv} extends this principle to compress tokens within the LLM layers.
+While the aforementioned methods primarily leverage similarity-based clustering of tokens within the ViT, TopV~\citep{yang2025topv} extends this principle to compress tokens within the LLM layers.
 TopV comprehensively considers both the similarity and distance functions between features to guide the token compression process, operating directly within the multimodal representation space of the LLM.